TarsCloud/TarsFoundation/Community/Project Governance Model.md

 - The project is independent from any corporate or organizational influence.
 - Contributors act as themselves as opposed to representatives of a corporation or organization.

+***Note: the TARS Community is unique and requires a different set of metrics that are tailored to its members.
+Hence, we've made adjustments to this section to reflect our community's characteristics。***

 ## TARS Foundation project governance plan setup